 If they are highly experienced, the average business consultant or accountant will charge between £80 and £200 per hour, which means that asking for a complete business plan (financial forecast and written part of the plan) would cost more than £500 (if you're lucky).

-So is it really worth asking asking someone to write your business plan?
+So is it really worth asking for a professional business plan writer?

 Writing a business plan takes a lot of time, even for someone who has experience.
 When an accountant or consultant spends 10h on your business plan, they aren't billing other clients, which means you get charged.